 8. The other player writes down your score as you read it out loud.
 They read your score back to you to make sure it's written correctly.

 9. Play 5 rounds.
 Add up your final score..

 - Play with two dice to make numbers in the billions

 Playing with 2 dice creates numbers into the hundred billions!
 Playing with two dice is a lot harder, but kids LOVE to get the really big numbers!
 Start with one die, and when kids are good with hundred thousands, move up to two dice for a challenge.

 Print out the score sheet for the Numbaroll place value game to make it easier to line numbers up correctly and add scores.

 - How to help kids read big numbers

 To read big numbers, kids actually need to remember just two things:

 --> Large numbers are grouped by hundreds.
-245 will always be read as "two hundred forty-five", no matter where in a number it is.
+If the number 245 is placed between commas, it will always be read as "two hundred forty-five", no matter where in a number it is.

 --> Read the number groups between the commas AND "read" the commas.
 The commas are read as: thousand, million, and billion, from right to left (starting at the end of the number).